Who can apply for a beginner grant?

 Can one apply for a beginner grant while already having a scientific track record?

-Applicants who have shown an early interest for and have been involved in clinical research during their basic medical education (undergraduate medical studies and MD thesis, or equivalent degree) are considered as beginners and do belong to the main target group of the YTCR program, even if they have a scientific track record resulting from this period.
-Similarly, applicants who fulfil the participation criteria of the regulations and have previous experience in basic research (gained e.g. during a PhD or MD-PhD) do belong to the main target group of the program as long as they apply for a beginner grant to start out in clinical research.
+Applicants who have shown an early interest for and have been involved in clinical research during their basic medical education (undergraduate medical studies and/or MD thesis) are considered as beginners and do belong to the main target group of the YTCR program, even if they have a scientific track record resulting from this period.
+Similarly, applicants who fulfil the participation criteria of the regulations and have previous experience in basic research do belong to the main target group of the program as long as they apply for a beginner grant to start out in clinical research.
 By contrast, applicants who have been actively involved in clinical research during their postgraduate training period (except for the MD thesis mentioned above) do not belong to the main target group of the program anymore.

 Can one apply for a beginner grant to realize a PhD or MD-PhD?

 PhD and MD-PhD students in clinical research are not eligible to apply for the YTCR programme.
 They need to be supported by other funding schemes.